igor37/CFG/README.md

     cargo build --release

 This generates an executable file in the *target/release* subdirectory.
-This program has to be run with a file containing the rules of the context-free grammar.
-The repository already includes an example file for testing and getting familiar with the
+The program has to be run with a file containing the rules of the context-free grammar.
+The repository already includes an example file for testing and getting familiar with the syntax.
+If you want to try it out right after compiling, execute the following command:
-syntax:

     target/release/cfg src/example_cfg -s

+    # General syntax:
+    cfg <file path> [-s]

-With the -s flag all phrases are output with an empty line inbetween as spacing.
+With the optional -s flag all phrases are output with an empty line inbetween as spacing.
 If everything went right the output using the example file should look a bit like this:

     ...